robbailiff/eleventy-base-blog/posts/2021-02-27-how-to-configure-the-collections-in-netlify-cms-1.md

 ---
 ## Introduction

 Using the Netlify CMS for the first time was very confusing.
-I didn't really know what I was doing and I basically just copied the code from the setup tutorial and hoped it work.
-In particular, I had no idea what it was actually doing or how to change the template in the CMS to match the pre-existing posts format.
-I think I finally got to the bottom of it after a bit of playing around and reading the Netlify CMS documentation [here](https://www.netlifycms.org/docs/configuration-options).
+I didn't really know what I was doing and I just copied the code from the setup tutorial and hoped it work.
+In particular, I had no idea what was going on behind the scenes or how to change the template in the CMS user interface (UI) to match the pre-existing posts format.
+I finally got to the bottom of it after a bit of playing around and reading the Netlify CMS documentation [here](https://www.netlifycms.org/docs/configuration-options).

 ## Collections

-The content displayed in the CMS is defined in the `collections` field of the `config.yml` file.
-These collections are then displayed in the left sidebar of the Content page of the editor UI.
+The content displayed in the CMS editor UI is defined in the `collections` field of the `config.yml` file and these collections are then displayed in the left sidebar of the Content page of the editor UI.
 This is what the `collections` setting in my `config.yml` looks like:

 ```
 collections: